osdiego/bees_assessment/task_1/README.md

 - A data pipeline is not exactly what was build.
 The created script is "simply" a set of actions to understand and clean the data;
 - A pipeline would probably:
   - save different files along the process to avoid losing the progress during breaking actions;
-  - use a efficient file format to store this data (e.g. parquet), with proper partitioning;
+  - use a efficient file format to store this data (e.g. parquet), with proper partitioning according to the amount of data;
   - have some better error handling to detect when the process brakes;
   - have a recovery strategy;
   - be triggered recurrently using specific source and target file locations.